CodePartnersMD/MD301-guide/curriculum/01-smacss-media-queries/FACILITATOR.md

 ## How do I prep for today?

-Review float-based layout and read through the requirements for the lab assignment.
+- Review float-based layout and read through the requirements for the lab assignment.
+- Prepare a demo on media queries and icon fonts from IcoMoon or Font Awesome.

 ## What changed from the previous class?